 The securities, however, were returned to the bank.

 Not until after his death did police suspect George Leslie had ever committed any crime.
-He was handsome, well-mannered, an habitue of the opera and society parties.
+He was handsome, well-mannered and well dressed, an habitue of the opera and society parties.

 He arrived in Manhattan in 1869 from Cincinnati, Ohio, where his wealthy father had paid $300 to keep him out of harm’s way during the Civil War.
 As a draft dodger, people scorned him as worse than a deserter and ostracized him from Cincinnati society.
 So he abandoned his architectural practice and came to New York to start a new life.
 His goal, he told friends, was to make some easy money.

 Leslie then assembled the cleverest robbers into the Rufus Ring and fastidiously planned his crimes.